JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 Additionally, the compiler shrinks and splits LVT records for local variables, so a debugger will not show dead variables as uninitialized.

 FIXME: Currently, dead variables do not present in LVT.
-So, if a programmer defines a variable but does not use it, the compiler removes the
+So, if a programmer defines a variable but does not use it, the compiler removes its
-LVT record for the variable.
+LVT record.
 We can ease this restriction and assume the variable to be alive until the following suspension point.

 #### Stack spilling
 In the previous examples, the stack was clean before a call, meaning that there were only call arguments before the call, and only the call